Current members

 Prof. Adam Habib

 Adam Habib is an academic, activist, and public intellectual.
-He is Vice-Chanellor of SOAS University of London and was previously Vice Chancellor and Principal of the University of the Witwatersrand (Wits) in South Africa.
+He is Vice Chancellor of SOAS University of London and was previously Vice Chancellor and Principal of the University of the Witwatersrand (Wits) in South Africa.
 He holds qualifications in Political Science from the University of Natal, Wits and City University of New York.
-Professor Habib is a co-founder of the African Research Universities Alliance, an affiliation of research-intensive universities on the continent.
+Professor Habib is co-founder of the African Research Universities Alliance, an affiliation of research-intensive universities on the continent.

 Dr. Asyia Kazmi, OBE